If you know Jesus—really and truly know Jesus, not just know of him—you’re gonna want to follow him. You’re gonna want to do

 So sin is acceptable, and obeying God is "legalism”?
 Um…

-- For they rejected the L
+- Because they have rejected the law of the L

 Y’see, antinomians frequently like to say the Law was only for Old Testament times—but y’notice there were plenty of antinomians in Old Testament times too.
 The people of Isaiah’s day also believed in God’s grace… and abused it like crazy.
 Since God forgives all, they kept sinning as usual, and figured their ritual sacrifices made up for it.
 Instead of goodness, they just killed tons of animals, and remained evil.